There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 The Somerset and Exmoor Coast includes the King Charles III England Coast Path from Brean to Minehead and the South West Coast Path from Minehead to County Gate and the border with Devon.

-We have produced a Trail Passport to guide you along this 75 mile (120 kilometre) route and to enable you to collect stamps and record your memories as you walk this fantastic coastal trail.
+We have produced a Trail Passport to guide you along this 75 mile (120 kilometre) route to help you to collect stamps and record your memories as you walk this fantastic coastal trail.

 There are over 35 stamping stations on or near the trail and some of the businesses involved have special offers or free gifts for passport holders.

-To see an itinerary of the route, full details of the collection points and stamping stations – and special offers along the route – please visit the Somerset & Exmoor Coast itinerary on the National Trail website.
+To see the route, full details of the collection points and stamping stations and special offers along the route, please visit the Somerset and Exmoor Coast itinerary on the National Trail website.

 Report a problem on the path

-If you encounter problems such as broken or missing signs, blocked routes or other access issues during your walk on the King Charles III England Coast Path you can use the Explore Somerset map to report it.
-More information can be found on Report a problem with a public right of way.
+If you encounter problems such as broken or missing signs, blocked routes or other access issues during your walk on the King Charles III England Coast Path, you can use the Explore Somerset map to report it.
+More information can be found on Report a problem with a public right of way page.

 Please locate the issue on the map as accurately as possible as this makes it easier for the wardens and rangers to locate and investigate.
 Issues will be assessed and where necessary, action taken to try and resolve them.
-If you supply your email address on the form you will receive updates when the issue has been assigned and resolved or closed.
+If you supply your email address, you will receive updates when the issue has been assigned and resolved or closed.

 Circular and short walks

-There are 14 circular walks and we have included a range of styles.
-Some take you off the beaten track to discover the wilder sections of our coast, while others visit towns and villages and offer the option to stop for a cream tea or pub lunch.
-We’ve even included some longer walks for those wanting to make a day of it.
+The 16 circular walks include a range of styles.
+Some take you off the beaten track to discover the wilder sections of our coast and others visit towns and villages and offer the option to stop for a cream tea or pub lunch.
+There are also some longer walks for those wanting to make a day of it.

 Storywalks